 A $29/mo monitoring dashboard that shows you the problem without fixing it is not cheap.
 It is the first payment in a much longer expense chain.
 After seeing your gaps, you need to create content ($200 to $600/mo for a freelance writer who understands AEO), publish it, and somehow verify it worked.
 The total cost of monitoring plus manual execution typically lands between $400 and $900/mo, and that assumes you find a writer who knows how to structure content for AI citations.

 What to do: Compare the total cost of ownership, not just the platform price.
-Loudmink at $99/mo with 8 articles replaces the monitoring tool, the content writer, and the verification step.
+Loudmink at $99/mo with 8 articles replaces the monitoring platform, the content writer, and the verification step.
 The platforms that appear cheaper on paper often cost more when you add the labor required to act on their data.
+You can review the full Loudmink pricing tiers, or run a free AI visibility scan first to see where AI search engines leave your brand out.

 Frequently Asked Questions